JorjaFox/website/content/_posts-old-blog/2021-01-27-the-map-of-tiny-perfect-things-trailer-is-out.md

 ---
 id: 17892
-title: '&#8220;The Map of Tiny Perfect Things&#8221; Trailer Is Out'
+title: '"The Map of Tiny Perfect Things" Trailer Is Out'
 date: '2021-01-27T18:12:28-08:00'
 author: 'Mika E. (Ipstenu)'
 excerpt: 'Like "Groundhog''s Day", only it''s two teens stuck in a loop.
 The trailer has dropped, so have a look!'